 As weight depends on the value of g (acceleration due to gravity), therefore weight varies whenever g changes.

-As example, it’s seen that the g on moon is about one sixth of earth’s g.
-That’s why the weight of an object becomes one sixth of its respective weight on earth.
+For example, it’s seen that the g on the moon is about one-sixth of the earth’s g.
+That’s why the weight of an object becomes one-sixth of its respective weight on Earth.

 Therefore if an object weighs 60 N on Earth it will be 10 N on the moon’s surface.

 Similarly, an object with a mass of 5 kg will have different weights on different planets such as Earth, Jupiter, or Saturn, due to the different gravitational field strengths or gravitational accelerations.

 Even on Earth g varies to some extent as we go higher from the Earth’s surface (climb a mountain) or go deeper below the Earth’s surface (go inside a mine).